logo image

 The War Memorial is in The Square with the Grant Arms Hotel opposite.
 This Hotel was built in 1765, with Queen Victoria staying at the Hotel in 1860.

 The Regality Cross is at the top of The Square.
-The Original Cross was brought from Old Grantown to this spot in 1766, one year after the first buildings were built in Grantown on Spey.
+The Original Cross was brought from Old Grantown to this spot in 1766, one year after the first buildings were built in Grantown-on-Spey.
 The Original Cross disappeared without record.
 The Cross seen today was erected in 2015 to celebrate the 250th anniversary of the Town being founded.

-The Garth Hotel is situated on Castle Street at the top end of The Square.
+The Garth Hotel is on Castle Street at the top end of The Square.
 This Hotel was originally built in the 1850s as a Coaching Inn.

 Grantown Museum is down Burnfield Avenue, across from the Garth Hotel.
 Burnfield House was bought in 1995 to house the Museum, with it opened to the public in April 1999.